leesurkis/FakeNewsClassifier/README.md

 The Neural Network predictions are in this notebook.

 ### Question 2
-Cluster disinformation news into fine grained clusters where the similar narratives are in the same cluster.
+#### Cluster disinformation news into fine grained clusters where the similar narratives are in the same cluster.
-This notebook contains the EDA, Pre-processing, Vectorising and Topic Modelling.
+Notebook 'DisinformationClustering.ipynb' contains the EDA, Pre-processing, Vectorising and Topic Modelling.